 Studio: Verizon; Chief Creative Officer: Andrew McKechnie; Senior Creative Director: Derek Love; Associate Creative Director: Marvin de Jong; Copywriter: Michael Dougherty; Designer: Ilya Yavnoshan; Motion: Bryce Barros; Typeface: Neue Haas Grotesk; Years: 2019 to 2020.

-Calm, poetic photography shares the lives of real students.
-Their stories sit inside retail spaces and extend into a publication that follows their growth and achievements.
-The program builds confidence and sparks curiosity in young learners.
-Research shows stronger engagement in school.
-Students explore robotics, 3D printing, engineering, coding, artificial intelligence, and AR and VR, often in schools where most students qualify for reduced lunch.
+The work connects social responsibility to a clear mission to close the digital divide.
+Calm, poetic photography documents the lives of real students, with stories appearing in retail spaces and extending into a publication that follows their growth and achievements.
+The program builds confidence and curiosity while supporting learning across robotics, 3D printing, engineering, coding, artificial intelligence, and AR and VR.
+Research shows stronger engagement in school, particularly in communities where most students qualify for reduced lunch.

 Studio: Verizon; Chief Marketing Officer: Diego Scotti; Chief Creative Officer: Andrew McKechnie; Creative Director: Derek Love; Designers: Sara Cykiert, Sung Mun, Melissa Yu; Typeface: Neue Haas Grotesk; Year: 2019.

-Spatial design, environmental branding, and wayfinding for a simplified retail experience introduced after Verizon’s 2015 brand refresh.
 As the sixth largest retailer in the United States, the company needed a setting that made technology feel more human and approachable.
-The concept borrowed the quiet order of a bookstore to shape a browsing friendly environment.
+The concept borrowed the quiet order of a bookstore to create a browsing friendly environment.
+Phones were presented like magazines, with categories shifting from specs to lifestyle needs.
+Wood and sustainable materials grounded the space, while the layout encouraged wandering and discovery.
+The experience placed clarity before spectacle and moved the store toward something calmer and easier to navigate.

 Studio: Verizon; Chief Marketing Officer: Diego Scotti; Senior Director: Kambiz Hemati; Creative Directors: Ric Edwards, Derek Love; Typeface: Neue Haas Grotesk; Years: 2017 to 2018.